g9moonmappers/rover/setup/startup.md

 ## Optional - Manual Control
-If you want to manually drive the robot to build the map before launching autonomous exploration, run this in a new terminal:
+If you want to manually drive the robot to build the map before launching autonomous exploration, open a new terminal and run:
 ```bash
 source /opt/ros/humble/setup.bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard